 - Jump drive

 Normal clinic business attire.
 Sandals are not allowed in the clinic setting.
 Please bring closed-toe shoes to wear during the day.

 While on the border, participants will be in very rural areas and may participate in outreach programs in outbreak regions (such as, house to house surveillance).
-Please remember to take insect repellent and sunscreen, long pants and long sleeve shirts, hats and sunglasses, closed-toe comfortable shoes appropriate for clinic and walking door-to-door in rural regions.
+Please remember to take insect repellent and sunscreen, long pants and long sleeve shirts, hats and sunglasses, closed-toe comfortable shoes appropriate for walking door-to-door in rural regions.

 Some helpful website: